open-ephys/skillhub/EEA/exday3.rst

     </div>

+If you tap the electrodes, you should see the trace of your PicoScope respond.
+If not, troubleshoot your circuit until you do.

+3. If your picoscope responds to tapping your electrodes, you are ready to measure EMG!
+Place the measurement and reference electrode very close together, on the part of the forearm where you can feel your muscle when you tense it.
+You should see a clear signal in the oscilloscope when you tense your muscles.
+Moving your arm will cause large motion artefacts (why?) so try to find a setup that gives you a consistent and clear signal.

+4. The resistor across the instrumentation amplifier sets the gain of the amplifier.
+Change the gain of the amplifier by changing Rg.
+What happens when the value for Rg is very low?

 .. tip::
   If you have a lot of noise on your recording, try:

   •	Disconnecting from 60/50Hz contaminated ground by using laptop battery
   •	Try twisting or braiding the cables